-The DMC-30000 controller has an additional virtual axis designated as the N axis.
-This axis has no encoder and no DAC.
-However, it can be commanded by the commands:
+The DMC-40x0 controller has two additional virtual axes designated as the M and N axes.
+These axes have no encoder and no DAC.
+However, they can be commanded by the commands:

+'''

 AC, DC, JG, SP, PR, PA, BG, IT, GA, VM, VP, CR, ST, DP, RP

+'''

-The main use of the virtual axis is to serve as a virtual master in ECAM mode, and to perform an unnecessary part of a vector mode.
+The main use of the virtual axes is to serve as a virtual master in ECAM modes, and to perform an unnecessary part of a vector mode.
 These applications are illustrated by the following examples.